cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 (change-models)=
 ### Make your changes.

 The kind of changes you make will depend on what you've discovered in previous steps.
 Fixing a bug might involve changing model SQL, changing tests to reflect a new understanding, or something else.
 Adding a column might involve a simple change on one model or require updating several parent models.
 Creating a new model for brand new data may involve a new external table or it might be a straightforward transformation just in the mart.
-See the examples listed below for examples of what making these changes looks like.
+Some examples of different types of changes are listed below.

 If you find yourself making big changes that seem likely to significantly affect other users, you may need to step back and convene a conversation to make sure that everyone is on board; see for example [this Google Doc about Airtable schema changes](https://docs.google.com/document/d/1F4METWYNip5nobcPZSUg-5XGtC1XX1hWMQfEmERPPd4/edit#heading=h.dsfdelw2zz3n) where stakeholders confirmed how they wanted to handle schema changes in the warehouse.
 The [downstream impacts section below](model-downstream-impacts) has suggestions for how to assess the impacts of your changes.